shaharw75/ChatGPT-html-client/README.md

 Highlight features:
 * Chats history window ;)
+* Ability to copy content to the clipboard or download.
 * Mobile version !

 You are mostly welcomed to modify this code and create your own version.